In the Begining

 The photos show how much work has been done, since we started in 2007.

-In 2008, volunteers worked with English Heritage to clean, catalogue and photograph the stone collection, at the east end of the Monks’ Walk which resulted in some 970 items being catalogued.
+In 2008, GPP volunteers worked with English Heritage staff to clean, catalogue and photograph the stone collection, at the east end of the Monks’ Walk.
+Between them they cleaned and recorded 970 items of stonework.

-Since then, Gisborough Priory Project volunteers have cleared and replanted many areas in the Woodland Gardens, the aim being to represent each of the major phases of the site somewhere in the garden.
-A picnic area has been created, along with a story telling area and a children’s play area and the garden is home to much wildlife.
-Regular volunteer sessions continue to take place and more volunteers are always welcome.
+Since then, Gisborough Priory Project volunteers have cleared and replanted many areas in the Woodland Gardens.
+The aim is to represent each of the major phases of the site somewhere in the garden.
+We have created a picnic area, along with a story telling area and a children’s play area.
+We are also pleased that the garden is home to much wildlife.

 Special events are held throughout the year including the annual Picnic In the Priory (being upgraded to the Pageant in the Priory in 2019 to celebrate the 900th anniversary of the founding of the Priory), Snowdrop Sunday, an Easter Funday, a Teddy Bears’ Picnic (featuring the Teddy Bear zip wire and storytelling) and a Halloween event.